Skip to content

 Embeddable Player

-This is one of the easiest way to playback a video on your website/applications.
-You can embed the player on your website/applications by using the below code snippet.
+This is one of the easiest ways to play back a video on your website.
+You can embed the player by using the below code snippet.

 You can replace the PLAYBACK_ID with your video's playback id.